raushan-ttn/nodejs-learning/nodeJs-readMe.txt

                       hook and "this" will hold current query.

 35.uncaught exceptions : all errors, or let's also call them bugs, that occur in our synchronous code but are not handled anywhere are called uncaught exceptions.

+36.JWT (JSON WEB TOKENS) : JWT is combination of 3 things (Header + Payload + signature): Header and Payload is simple string we can decode this.
+                           But the signature is combination of (Header + Payload + secrete (storeed on server)).

+   // Process to Signin => User pass correct email and password through web API, first server check user exist or not. then validate user
+                           with password if validated true, then create a screte key and store on server and based on secret key generated token and send to client(browser). and client store this key to cookies/localStorage.
+                           If any one try to alter this token and send back to server, then the server fist get (Header + payload) from token and with help of stored secret key create temporory signature and validate temporory signature to original (come from request) if both signature match then token not altered otherwise token altered.